 People say fiction is only make-believe and those who read it want to escape life.
 Nonfiction is reality, they say; fiction isn’t.
 Why waste your time?

 It’s true that non-fiction describes life accurately.
-But fiction births—in a way we can embrace it—truth.
+But fiction shows us truth in a special way.

-In story, we enter the world of the tale through words.
-We need to use our imagination to comprehend.
-We must see, hear, taste, touch, and smell what the characters sense.
-And when we do, the narrative comes alive.
+In story, we enter the world of the tale through words on the page.
+We use our imagination to understand.
+We see, hear, taste, touch, and smell what the characters do, and when we do, the narrative comes alive.

 Studies have shown that as we read, our brains react as if we are doing the action ourselves.
 We run on a treadmill at the gym, but if we read a story where the character runs for their life, our brain thinks we are running for our life.
 Physiologically, we become the character.